 - Break off pieces of the topping (it should be solid enough that it can't be "sprinkled" - press the crumbly topping in the bottom of the bowl together to form clumps) and evenly place over the top of the apples, covering them completely.
 Gently pat mixture down.

 - Place pie on a baking sheet and cover entire pie loosely with foil.
 Bake for 15 minutes.
 Remove foil and bake for 35 to 40 minutes more until top is golden and apples are tender (I also usually remove the baking sheet so the crust browns well).
 Cool on a wire rack.

 - To freeze and bake later:

-- After step 5, wrap entire pie - plate and all - with heavy duty foil (or double thickness of foil).
+- After topping apples with crumbs, wrap entire pie - plate and all - with heavy duty foil (or double thickness of foil).
 Label and freeze up to three months.

 - When ready to bake, remove foil and place frozen pie on a cookie sheet.
 Use the same foil to cover the pie loosely with foil (just attach it loosely to the edges of the cookie sheet).

 - Bake at 350 degrees for 40 minutes, remove foil and bake for 40-50 minutes more until it's bubbling, the top is browned, and the apples are tender.